ocup0311/NOTE/FrontEnd/React/note/note.md

 <!----------- ref start ----------->

+[The how and why on React’s usage of linked list in Fiber to walk the component’s tree]: https://angularindepth.com/posts/1007/the-how-and-why-on-reacts-usage-of-linked-list-in-fiber-to-walk-the-components-tree
+[In-depth explanation of state and props update in React]: https://angularindepth.com/posts/1009/in-depth-explanation-of-state-and-props-update-in-react
+[Inside Fiber: in-depth overview of the new reconciliation algorithm in React]: https://angularindepth.com/posts/1008/inside-fiber-in-depth-overview-of-the-new-reconciliation-algorithm-in-react
+[YT: React.js Deep Dive]: https://youtu.be/7YhdqIR2Yzo?list=PLxRVWC-K96b0ktvhd16l3xA6gncuGP7gJ
 [Why React Context is Not a "State Management" Tool (and Why It Doesn't Replace Redux)]: https://blog.isquaredsoftware.com/2021/01/context-redux-differences/
 [react-reconciler]: https://www.npmjs.com/package/react-reconciler
 [圖解 React]: https://7km.top/main/macro-structure/